davidgilbertson/react-recollect/README.md

 });
 ```

-It's important that you populate the store using `initStore`, and do so right
+It’s important that you populate the store using `initStore`, and do so before
-before rendering your app with `ReactDOMServer.renderToString()`.
+rendering your app with `ReactDOMServer.renderToString()`.

 This is because your Node server might receive several requests from several
 users at the same time.
 All of these requests share the same global state,